Say Goodbye to Constipation: Top High-Fiber Foods to Keep You Regular

 Dinner

-- Lentil Stew: Simmer lentils with diced tomatoes, carrots, celery, and spices for a warming and fiber-rich dinner.
+- Lentil stew: Simmered with tomatoes, carrots, celery, and spices.

 Incorporating Dietary Fiber Supplements